 Know the Limitations by LendersKnow the Limitations by Lenders

 Closing credits won’t work for everyone, and it is worth knowing that some lenders place limitations on them.
 These include limitations on what they can be used to pay for and how much can be paid.
 For example, the Department of Veterans Affairs has a cap rate on how much a loan officer can make from the loan, known as the origination fee.
-If the buyer overestimates their closing costs and leaves a credit surplus, the sales price must be renegotiated dollar-for-dollar.
+If the buyer overestimates their closing costs and leaves a credit surplus, you must renegotiate the sales price dollar-for-dollar.
 Unless this is done, the seller can end up receiving this credit surplus.
-Also, closing credits cannot be used to go towards a buyer’s down payment.
+Also, you cannot use closing credits to go towards a buyer’s down payment.

 Market Impact of Closing CreditsMarket Impact of Closing Credits